Our Attorneys Defend Licensed Acupuncturists In Texas

 When the Acupuncture Board receives a complaint against a licensed acupuncturist, they will send a letter providing you with notice of allegation.
 The Board imposes strict deadlines to respond, and because the initial letter is generally vague, it can be difficult to respond prudently.
 That is one reason why it is so important to contact an experienced medical license defense attorney as soon as possible.

 Our attorneys know how to represent acupuncturists at every stage of the complaint process, from the initial investigation and any settlement negotiations through subsequent hearings that may follow.
 Do not procrastinate; get an experienced attorney on your side.
-Call 512-717-5432 to reach our Austin office, 210-247-9907 for our San Antonio office or 713-357-2467 for our Houston office.
+Call 512-717-5432 to reach our Austin office.